skienzmatishun/rippreport/content/p/repeat/index.md

 ---
-title: "REPEAT"
+title: REPEAT
 date: 2018-01-06
-thumbnail: "img/repeat.png"
+thumbnail: img/repeat.png
 tags:
 - City Council
 categories:
 - freaky-friday
 authors:
 - ripp-report
+alttags: "Recurring cycle symbol representing repeating issues in Baldwin County politics, referencing the article’s “Freaky Friday”..."
 ---
 Freaky Friday is a repeat of Jan 1st.
 Please read carefully the post it is not fiction or a conspiracy theory.

 Watch the video.